Succeeding at self-publishing, gaining readers, and selling books are not easy tasks.

 Spelling and grammar errors in an author’s bio are an absolute kiss of death.

 An author checks every single word they write, no matter how few, or where they write them.

 If you think protecting your Twitter account will allow you to control the world, you are dead wrong.

 Not only that, you are telling potential followers (readers) to go away because you have no confidence.

 If you are an author, you cannot close off a single avenue for readers to find you and your book.

 Blocking users and protecting your Twitter account is silly.
 Followers cannot do anything to you.

-Well, except that they can all buy books.
+Well, except that they can all buy your books.

 3. You know everything now.